Creating and Developing a Portfolio

 BUILD

-Gather all content needed and write clear descriptions providing context for your projects.
-Upload and arrange these materials neatly using your chosen digital platform.
-Make sure each work example is accompanied by an informative description.
+This is where you put it all together.
+Gather your artifacts and write clear descriptions providing context for each, especially case studies or projects.
+Upload and arrange these materials neatly onto your chosen digital platform using your site map as a guide.
 Use high-quality visuals to engage visitors and ensure each section is consistent and polished.
-When in doubt, ask your mentor for advice on the quality and relevance of individual projects.
+When in doubt, ask your mentor or Career Consultant for advice on the quality and relevance of individual projects.

-• Google Sites: Available to any UGA student, faculty, or staff with a valid MyID; request the Portfolio template.
-Perfect for beginners and education majors seeking a simple, collaborative, no-code website for portfolios or projects.
-Customization is limited and there’s no true database back-end.
+Google Sites ($): Available to any UGA student, faculty, or staff with a valid MyID; request the Portfolio template.
+Perfect for beginners seeking a simple, collaborative, no-code website for portfolios or projects.
+Customization is limited and there’s no true database back end.

 4